Rumpunzel/rpg-thingy/playing-the-game/skill-tests/index.md

 > - Determine if the test will be simple, a contest, or a gauntlet.
 > - **Roll the dice.**
 > - The target number for your dice is determined by the skill you've chosen.
 Every face of a die that comes up as at least that number, is a hit, all others are misses.
-> - Use traits either for dice modifiers, extra dice, or an increases difficulty, and spend Iron.
+> - Use traits either for dice modifiers, extra dice, or an increases difficulty, and spend Favor.
 > - Determine the outcome of the test.
 If you succeeded, you get what you want, otherwise mark **1** **XP** and resolve the consequences of the test.

 The following flowchart shows how to resolve a skill test step by step.